 CymaBay Therapeutics, Inc. (the Company or CymaBay) is a clinical-stage biopharmaceutical company focused on developing and providing access to innovative therapies for patients with liver and other chronic diseases with high unmet medical need.
-The Company's key clinical development candidate is seladelpar (MBX-8025).
-Seladelpar has been under development for the treatment of the liver diseases primary biliary cholangitis (PBC), primary sclerosing cholangitis (PSC) and nonalcoholic steatohepatitis (NASH).
-In the fourth quarter of 2019, all development programs for seladelpar were placed on clinical hold pending an investigation into certain histologic findings identified by study pathologists in the Company's Phase 2b study for seladelpar in patients with NASH.
-In July 2020, following the completion of the scientific investigation, the FDA lifted the clinical hold on the seladelpar program, and the Company reinitiated the development of seladelpar.
+The Company's key clinical development candidate is seladelpar.
+Seladelpar has been under development primarily for the treatment of liver diseases, including primary biliary cholangitis (PBC) and nonalcoholic steatohepatitis (NASH).
 The Company was incorporated in Delaware in October 1988 as Transtech Corporation.
 The Company's headquarters and operations are located in Newark, California and it operates in one segment.